 Night of San Juan, 23rd June.
 On Midsummer’s Eve, 23rd June, the traditional bonfires take place on the beaches of the Costa del Sol.
 Thousands of people, families and friends gather to celebrate the beginning of summer and the shortest night of the year until the early hours of the night.

 Estepona Fair, first week of July.

 International Music and Dance Festival Cueva de Nerja, first 2 weeks of July and August.
 For four days the caves and the famous Balcón de Europa will be filled with music and dance by great artists.

 Maritime processions of the Virgen del Carmen 16th July.
-The processions of the Virgen del Carmen are a seafaring tradition that is lived with fervour and great devotion in the province of Malaga, from Nerja to Manilva, in many coastal towns that celebrate large maritime processions on the occasion of the festivities of Carmen.
+The processions of the Virgen del Carmen are a seafaring tradition that is lived with fervour and great devotion in the province of Malaga: from Nerja to Manilva, many coastal towns celebrate large maritime processions on the occasion of the festivities of Carmen.

 Starlite Festival Marbella from July to August.

 Cueva de Nerja International Music and Dance Festival, first 2 weeks of August